Automattic/wp-calypso/docs/component-doc-template.md

 ## Usage

-First, display a `jsx` code block to show an example of usage, including import and render.
+First, display a `jsx` code block to show an example of usage, including import statements and a React component.

 ```jsx
 import Gridicon from 'gridicons';